A better test

 parent letter from the Superintendent.

-There are three assessment components to Smarter Balanced: A computer-adaptive test, a classroom activity, and a performance task.
+There are three SBA summative assessment components: A computer-adaptive test, a classroom activity, and a performance task.

 Computer Adaptive Test: An online